-Below are client favorites, products I recommend for quality and effectiveness, and often use myself!
+Below are client favorites, products I recommend for quality and effectiveness, and products that I often use myself at home!

-I carry many of these products in my salon, but if you need something sooner than at your next appointment, many of these can be delivered right to your doorstep, very quickly!
+I carry some of these in my salon, but if you need something sooner than at your next appointment, most of these can be delivered right to your doorstep, very quickly!

 shortcut Index